Seven killed, two missing after ship hits tower in Italian port

 All that was left of the tower was a leaning metal stairway.

-The Jolly Nero, which is 238 metres (781 feet) long with a gross tonnage of 40,594 tonnes, is owned by local operator Ignazio Messina and Co.
+The Jolly Nero, which is 238 meters (781 feet) long with a gross tonnage of 40,594 metric tons, is owned by local operator Ignazio Messina and Co.

 "A thing like this has never happened, we are devastated," said Stefano Messina, one of the directors of the family-owned firm, who was in tears when he spoke to a local TV channel.